 Property Description Name Presentation name (also the project name).
 Description Presentation description (also the project description).
 Date The local time (based on the user computer date and time setting) when the report is created.
 UserID Identity of the user who takes the practice or test.
-When the user logs in to take the test, the server side script should store a cookie which its name is " userid ".
-If no " userid " cookie found, the user will be prompted to input his/her identity before sending the report.
+When the user logs in to take the test, the server-side script should store a cookie whose name is " userid ".
+If no " userid " cookie is found, the user will be prompted to input his/her identity before sending the report.
 TotalTime Duration in seconds in which users take the practice or test.
-SlideCount Number of slides in the presentation.
-TakenSlide Number of slides which the user has taken.
-TotalInteraction Number of interactions in the presentation.
-TakenInteraction Number of interactions which the user has taken.
-Correct Number of interactions which users perform correctly without any help.
+SlideCount The number of slides in the presentation.
+TakenSlide The number of slides that the user has taken.
+TotalInteraction The number of interactions in the presentation.
+TakenInteraction The number of interactions that the user has taken.
+Correct The number of interactions that users perform correctly without any help.
 Score Score (marks) users gain through the practice or test, only correct action gains points.
-MaxScore Maximum score which users can gain in the practice or test (by taking correctly all slides).
+MaxScore The maximum score that users can gain in the Practice or Test (by taking correctly all slides).
 Percent Score over MaxScore in percentages (Score/MaxScore100).
-Result The practice or test assessment based on the pass condition.For human readable: Passed or failedFor computer: True or false

-Users pass the practice or test if their results are greater than or equal to the minimum required result.
-The result can be points which users gain, points gained over maximum points in percentages, or number of correct answers.
-Details Detail result for each slide and interaction which is called the interaction data record.
+Result The practice or test assessment is based on the pass condition.
+For human-readable: Passed or failed For computer: True or false Users pass the Practice or Test if their results are greater than or equal to the minimum required result.
+The result can be points that users gain and are displayed in percentages or the number of correct answers.
+Details Detail result for each slide and interaction is called the interaction data record.